Fit protein in before bed

 Prone to snacking before you snooze?
 Stock your fridge with protein shakes.
 Florida State University researchers found that men who had a shake with 30 grams of protein before bed experienced a higher resting energy expenditure (how much energy, or calories, the body burns at rest) the next morning morning compared to those who ate nothing before bed.
 An added bonus: Protein may also aid muscle repair overnight.
 The more muscle mass you have, the more calories you burn at rest.
 Need major weight-loss motivation?
-Here’s the secret weight-loss advice used by the folks on The Biggest Loser and other reality shows.
-Also, try these 35 ways that nutritionist sneak protein into their diet.
+These are the weight loss breakthroughs your doctor wishes you knew.